I must confess I don’t live a frugal life.

 I am a firm believer in the fact that the journey towards financial independence must be as good as financial independence and early retirement itself.

-We have a network of friends who also spend quite a lot which is naturally also a driver of spending money when we are hanging out with them.
+We have a network of friends who also spend a lot which is naturally also a driver of spending money when we are hanging out with them.

 We splurge on some things